Visual Resources Association Foundation Internship Award

 Students currently enrolled in, or having completed within the last 12 months, a graduate program in library or information science, art history, architectural history, architecture, visual or studio art, museum studies, or other applicable field of study may apply for this award.
 Applicants must have completed at least 10 credits of their graduate coursework before the application deadline, or demonstrate an equivalent combination of coursework and relevant experience.

 Only one VRAF Internship is awarded per year.
-Priority will be given to applications that submit projects to support the scholarly life-cycle of art history research and scholarship.
-Although the award recipient need not hold US citizenship, the recipient must select an institution in the United States to act as host for the internship.
+Priority will be given to applicants who submit projects that support art historical research and scholarship.
+Although the award recipient need not hold US citizenship or be a permanent resident of the US, the recipient must select an institution in the United States to act as host for the internship.
 This institution must be approved by the VRAF Internship Award Committee.
 VRAF and VRA are not responsible for matching candidates with a host institution, but will gladly assist with the process.
 An up to date list of host institutions can be found here.

 The VRAF Internship Award will provide a stipend of $3,000.00 to the intern.
 Half of the award will be granted prior to the internship, with the remainder granted upon completion of the internship and receipt of a letter to the Chair of the VRAF Internship Committee signed by the internship supervisor and the intern stating that the 200 hours have been completed.
 If the recipient is not a US citizen, the VRAF is required by the IRS to withhold a percentage of this award.